EHCP personal budget — the platform drafts your Section J request | EHCP Clarity

 Set up management and reporting arrangements

 If receiving direct payments, you'll need a separate bank account and to keep records.
-The LA may require quarterly or annual reports on how money has been spent.
+The local authority may require quarterly or annual reports on how money has been spent.
 Set up systems early.

 6. 6